h2non/ng-exam/README.md

 ### Goal

-This exam aims to evaluate a general technical skillsets applied to a Web development based on Angular taken from a well undestanding of the JavaScript language to a well the proper implementation and framework features usage
+This exam aims to evaluate a general technical skillsets applied to a Web development based on Angular taken from a well undestanding of the JavaScript language and the event-driven programming to a well the proper implementation and framework features usage

 ### Conditions

-- You can create your own folder structure
+- You **can** create your own folder structure and sources files as you need
 - You **cannot** use any JavaScript library that is not already provided
-- As a great developer, you should test your code (however is not require to have full test coverage)
+- As a great developer, you **should test** your code (however is not require to have full test coverage)
-- The Web is your friend, you can read documentation and search help
+- The Web is your friend, you **can** read documentation and search help
-- You cannot edit must pass the provided JSHint validation directives
+- You **cannot** edit must pass the provided JSHint validation directives

 ### Duration

-As recommendation, this exam should be performed in a maximun of 2 practical hour (that mean discarding the time taken installing and setting up the environment)
+As recommendation, this exam should be performed in a maximun of **2 practical hour** (that mean discarding the time taken installing and setting up the environment)

 ### Scenario

-You have a seed Web application based without
+You have a seed Web application with an initial structure

 ### Implementation requeriments

+Given the existent login page

+### API WebService endpoints

+All the communication must be performed in JSON format

+#### /api/user/login [POST]

+#### /api/user/register [POST]

+#### /api/users [GET]

 ### Tips